sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/0300 - metrics.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/dashboard_used_1.png)

 In the preceding screenshot, the `1040_2018`  configuration was used for 54.7% of extractions in the last 30 days in the `tax_form` document type.

-but in screenshot 2, it accounts for 33% of all extractions across tax forms and bank statements.
+If you adjust the filter to include bank statements as well as tax forms, you see that it was used for 33% of all extractions across the selected document types: